-Primary Language elements with low volumes of complaints were combined for the report analysis and displayed under the "Other" element.
+Primary Language elements with low volumes of complaints were combined for the report analysis and displayed under the "Other" element to ensure de-identification of complainants.

 Resident County

 Required Field.
 There are 61 accepted elements, including for the 58 California counties: